bookshelves-project/bookshelves-front/content/pages/cookies.md

 description: 'About cookies utilisation'
 ---

 Bookshelves does not collect any information about anonymous visitors and no "cookies" are placed on your computer.
-I've been eating them for a long time.
+We ate them for a long time.